Free Auto Mechanic

-An ignition system is a system for igniting a fuel-air mixture.
+An ignition system is for igniting a fuel-air mixture.
 It is best known in the field of internal combustion engines

 Most four-stroke engines between 1996 and 2005 are equipped with DIS or Distributorless Ignition System.
 These systems have done away with the distributor and use sensors instead.
 The advantage is the ability to electronically control ignition timing without the need of adjustment.